agude/agude.github.io/_books/consider_phlebas.md

 Consider Phlebas</span> was not a great introduction.

-The book is considered a "space opera", and there are some hints at interesting ideas: a ship that can set off every warhead on board to send a coded message while still escaping the blast, a truly galactic scale war, and giant trains used as underground command centers.
+The book is considered a "space opera", and there are some hints at interesting, grand ideas: a ship that can set off every warhead on board to send a coded message while still escaping the blast, a truly galactic scale war, and giant trains used as underground command centers.
 But the story itself feels small compared to those idea.
 It is the story of one man, Horza.

 Horza bumbles his was from situation to situation, each one worse than the last.
 He is unlikable, unskilled, and has little impact on the world.[^banks]